On Rate-Optimal Partitioning Classification from Observable and from Privatised Data: Introduction

-In this paper, we focus on partitioning rules, see Kohler and Krzy\.zak \cite{KoKr07}, which are archetypical classification methods.
-They are key componenents of several machine learning methods, such as decision trees, random forrests, piecewise estimators and hierarchical models.
-They provide viable solutions to challenges related to scalability, interpretability and explainability, henceforth, they are well-suited for integration into, e.g., federated learning \cite{ArGa25} and ensemble-based methods \cite{Ch16}.
-They are especially useful in low-dimensional settings, provide benchmark models for complex data structures and can be applied for hyperparameter tuning and data cleaning.
-In general, local averaging estimators are easier to understand compared to complex models and can be used to prove rate of convergence and minimax results in nonparametric settings.
-The main advantages of the partitioning classifier and its generalizations, like prototype classifiers are their small computational complexity and the sample compression property.
-Our aim is to analyse the {\em convergence rate} of its {\em classification error probability} under mild statistical assumptions.
-We investigate both binary and multi-label classification, covering observable and privatised (anonymised) data.
-In the latter case, we apply Laplace type randomisation which ensures LDP constraints, cf.\ \cite{BeBu19}.
+In this paper, we focus on partitioning rules which represent archetypical classification methods, see \citep{KoKr07}.
+They are key components of several machine learning techniques, such as decision trees, random forests, piecewise estimators and hierarchical models.
+Their ability to tackle scalability, interpretability, and explainability challenges makes them well-suited for integration into ML frameworks such as federated learning \citep{ArGa25} and ensemble-based methods \citep{Ch16}.
+They are especially useful in low-dimensional settings and provide benchmark models for complex data structures.
+Additional applications include hyperparameter tuning and data cleaning.
+Local averaging estimates are also commonly used to prove theoretical results in nonparametric settings, e.g., rate of convergence and minimax theorems.
+Our aim is to analyse the {\em convergence rate} of {\em classification error probability} associated with partitioning rules under mild statistical assumptions.
+We investigate both binary and multi-class classification, covering observable and privatised (anonymised) data.
+In the latter case, we apply Laplace type randomisation which ensures LDP constraints, cf.\ \citep{BeBu19}.

-Partitioning classification is often studied under Lipschitz and margin types conditions, but the existing optimal error bounds (for the non-privatised case) suppose a further condition, called the {\em strong density assumption} (SDA).
-This assumption, stated in \eqref{eq:SDA}, ensures that the probability measure of each cell of the partition is bounded away from zero.
-For observable (non-privatised) data Kohler and Krzy\.zak \cite{KoKr07} studied the convergence rate of plug-in partitioning classification with and without SDA.
-Their rate with SDA was proven to be miminax optimal by Audibert and Tsybakov \cite{AuTs05}.
-For the privatised case Berrett, Gy\"orfi and Walk \cite{BeGyWa21} conjectured that without such an assumption, the convergence rate could be arbitrarily slow.
+Partitioning classification is often studied under {\em Lipschitz} and {\em margin} types conditions, but the existing optimal error bounds (for the classical, non-privatised case) suppose a further condition, called the {\em strong density assumption} (SDA).
+This assumption, stated in \Eqref{eq:SDA}, ensures that the probability measure of each cell of the partition is bounded away from zero.
+For observable (non-privatised) data, \cite{KoKr07} studied the convergence rate of plug-in partitioning classification with and without SDA.
+Their rate with SDA was proven to be {\em mininax optimal} by \cite{AuTs05}.
+Furthermore, for the privatised case, \cite{BeGyWa21} {\em conjectured} that in the absence of such an assumption, the convergence rate could be {\em arbitrarily slow}.
+One of our main contributions is to show that this conjecture is incorrect by establishing fast convergence rates for privatised partitioning rules without applying the SDA.